mat-docs/ATLAS.Site/docs/key-functionality/visualise/atlas/index.md

 - **Flexible Integration**: Supports a wide range of data formats including proprietary (.ssn2), SQL Race databases, CSV, MATLAB, and Parquet.

-- **Automation Support**: Through the ATLAS Automation API, users can automate session loading, display configuration, and parameter management using .NET-compatible languages like C#, VBA, and MATLAB.
+- **Automation Support**: Through the ATLAS Automation API, users can automate session loading, display configuration, and parameter management using .NET-compatible languages like C#, and MATLAB.

 The client operates as a plugin-based composite application, allowing extensibility and integration with custom display modules.
 It is optimised for performance and supports service-oriented architecture principles to streamline user workflows.
 For more information on how to create your own plugins read the [Display API Documentation](../../../developer-resources/atlas/display-api/index.md)